 If you passed your car test (Category B) after January 1997 you will have to sit an additional test in order to tow most modern trailers, caravans and horseboxes.
 Our instructors can get you up to speed and through your test in no time.
 Our training programme usually lasts about 3 days.

 We might as well get your training started now: As well as you having to couple and uncouple the car and trailer during the test, keep in mind that during your reverse you only need to make small adjustments to the steering wheel to successfully complete the manoeuvre.
-Upon success of recoupling the car with the trailer (which is usually executed after your reverse), your examiner will want to see that you possess an awareness to be checking your rear lights are in good working order, and that your front and rear number plates match.
+Upon success of recoupling the car with the trailer (which is usually executed after your reverse), your examiner will want to see that you possess sufficient awareness to check that your rear lights are in good working order, and that your front and rear number plates match.
 Check out our video guide to reversing the vehicle to test standard, as well as walking you through the coupling and uncoupling exercise below.